liquibase/liquibase-contribute-site/docs/code/architecture/index.md

 For example, the above "update" command is coded against the ChangelogParser interface which exposes a `parse()` method, but nothing about what the format is.
 When the code asks the parser to parse a file named `my/changelog.xml`, Liquibase will go through all the available implementations of `ChangeLogParser` [to find the version that "best" parses that file and will use that](service-discovery.md).

-Liquibase ships with a standard set of implementations for each business logic service in `liquibase-core.jar`, and external extensions can be written to provide additional implementations.
+Liquibase ships with a standard set of implementations for each business logic service in `liquibase-core.jar` and external extensions can be written to provide additional implementations.
-There is no code differences between what ships in `liquibase-core.jar` and what is provided by an extension.
+There are no code differences between what ships in `liquibase-core.jar` and what is provided by an extension.

 ## Extensions and Integrations